On this page

 What is Personality Number 1?

-As a Personality 1, you appear:
+As a Personality 1, you come across as:

-- Authoritative and commanding: Your presence demands respect
+- Authoritative and commanding: Your presence demands respect.

 How Others Perceive You